calebkress/practice-python-scripts/README.md

   - yes_no.py: Takes a list of numbers and an integer, and returns an array saying whether each number in the list is divisible by the second number.
   - no_endings.py: Removes all words not ending in a given letter from a given string.
   - find_substring.py: Returns all positions of words in a string containing a substring.
+- Galvanize Precourse W3D2 Scripts
+  - roll_dice.py: Rolls a given number of die for each of two players and declares a winner.
 - Galvanize Precourse W4D1 Scripts
   - basic_classes.py: Basic class instantiations of Dog, Cat, Car, and Plane classes with associated methods.
   - more_classes.py: Basic class instantiations of Company and TV classes with associated methods.